 Recent Work Spotlight

-Large language models (LLMs) like ChatGPT can generate and revise text with human-level performance, however these models come with clear limitations.
-In this paper, Ágnes Horvát and collaborators demonstrate that LLMs have had an unprecedented impact on scientific writing in biomedical research, surpassing the effect of major world events such as the COVID pandemic.
+In this Science Advances paper, Ágnes Horvát and collaborators demonstrate that LLMs have had an unprecedented impact on scientific writing in biomedical research, surpassing the effect of major world events such as the COVID pandemic.
 This paper has received notable press coverage in The Economist, Nature, The New York Times, and Frankfurter Allgemeine Zeitung (FAZ).

 The gender gap in scholarly self-promotion on social media